-- Appeal (the decision of the chair)
+- > Appeal (the decision of the chair).

-- Suspend the Rules
+- > Suspend the rules.

-- Object to the Consideration of the Question • Rise for a Point of
+- > Object to the consideration of the question.

-- Divide the Ouestion
+- > Divide the guestion.

-- Divide the Assembly
+- > Divide the assembly.

-- Rise for a Parliamentary Inquiry
+- > Rise for a parliamentary inquiry.

-- Rise for a Point of Order
+- > Rise for a point of order.

-- Information
+- > Rise for a point of information.

 The motions that bring questions again before the assembly have no order of precedence.
 They are to: